gordon-cs/cplusplus-unittest/README.md

       Homebrew installed, it's just one command: "brew install bazel".
       (And if you don't, it's just one command to install homebrew first.

-    * For Linux, including the lab workstations, here is my recommendation (which I have tested).
+    * For Linux versions before and including 18.04, here is my recommendation (which I have tested).
 Use the recommended "bazelisk" approach, which requires npm.
 Get npm via nvm, following these [Gordon 360 Getting Started](https://github.com/gordon-cs/gordon-360-ui#getting-started)